jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.2.4 (2023/01/17) =
+* Update: Perfected the fine-tuning module (UI and features).
+* Update: A few UI fixes but a lot more to come.
+* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.2.3 (2023/01/16) =
 * Add: Module to train your own AI model (visit the Settings > Fine Tuning).
 My user interface makes it look easy, but creating datasets and training models is not easy.
 Let's go through this together and I'll enhance AI Engine to make it easier.
 * Update: Possible to add new lines in the requests to the chatbot.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.2.2 (2023/01/13) =
 * Add: Shortcode that creates an images generator bot.